Nature reserve

 Year of protection: 1982, extended in 2011

-municipality: Ronneby
+Municipality: Ronneby

-Area: 1,290 hectares, of which 374 hectares of land and 916 hectares of water
+Area: 1,290 hectares, of which 374 hectares are land and 916 hectares water

-Nature care managers: County Administrative Board Blekinge
+Nature conservation manager: Blekinge County Administrative Board

-Protection form: Nature Reserve and Natura 2000
+Form of protection: Nature reserve and Natura 2000

 Directions